j-scu486/books4u/README.md

 ],

 ```
-Scripts will be run automatically to make migrations and seed the database with dummydata.
+Scripts will be run automatically to make migrations and seed the database with dummy data.
 These scripts are located
 in```/.ebextensions```

 For further information on deploying Laravel on EBS , see https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/php-laravel-tutorial.html#php-laravel-tutorial-database